-The training intensity for physical exercise and yogic practice was shown in appendices.
-Before applying the experiment all the subjects of the physical exercise, yoga practice and control groups were attended the pre-test, which was conducted a day prior to the commencement of the training and the data were collected on self-concept and blood pressure (systolic and diastolic).
+Before applying the experiment all the subjects of the physical exercise, yoga practice and control groups were attended the pre-test, which was conducted a day prior to the commencement of the training and the data were collected on vital capacity and blood pressure (systolic and diastolic).
 After twelve weeks of training the post-test was conducted one day after the training period to find out any changes in the criterion variables.

 The analysis of covariance (ANCOVA) was used to find out the significant difference if any, among the experimental groups and control group on selected criterion variables separately.
 In all the cases, .05 level of confidence was fixed to test the significance, which was considered as an appropriate.
-Since there was three groups were involved in this study, the Scheffé S test was used as pos-hoc test and it was shown in Table - II.
+Since there was three groups were involved in this study, the Scheffe S test was used as pos-hoc test and it was shown in Table - II.